OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 The ability to configure access control on even the tiniest component of a system, such as an object in a data store, if required allows for granular access control.
 A secrets management solution should cater for this level of configuration.

-### 2.4 Remove Human Interaction
+### 2.4 Remove Human Interaction and Use Least Privilege

+When users can actually read the secret in a secret management system and/or update it, it means that the secret can now leak through that user, as well as through the system he used to touch the secret.
+Therefore, it is best that engineers do not have access to all secrets in the secrets management system.
+Manually maintenance does not only increase the risk of leakage, it introduces the risk of human errors while maintaining the secret.
+Furthermore, it can become wasteful.
+Therefore it is better to limit or remove the human interaction with the actual secrets.
+This can be done in multiple ways:

+- having a secrets pipeline which does large parts of the secret management (E.g. creation, rotation, etc.)
-Dynamic secrets are those that are generated for each request.
+- Using dynamic secrets: these are generated for each request.
 When an application starts it could request it's database credentials, which when dynamically generated will be provided with new credentials for that session.
 Dynamic secrets should be used where possible to reduce the surface area of credential re-use.
 Should the application's database credentials be stolen, upon reboot they would be expired.

-Manually maintaining configuration files and password changes can be wasteful.
-The use of dynamic secrets removes the need for human interaction.
+- Using automation to rotate static secrets by other services and applications.

 ### 2.5 Auditing